intershop/intershop-pwa/README.md

 see also [Server Configuration in Angular Docs](https://angular.io/guide/deployment#server-configuration)

+## Progressive Web App (PWA)

+To run the project as a Progressive Web App with an enabled [Service Worker](https://angular.io/guide/service-worker-getting-started) use `npm run start:static:prod` to build an serve the application.
+After that open `http://localhost:4000` in your browser and test it or run a PWA Audit.
+Currently only `localhost` or `127.0.0.1` will work with the service worker since it requires `https` communication on any other domain.

 ## Running unit tests

 Run `ng test` to start an on the fly test running environment or `gradlew karma` to execute the unit tests via [Karma](https://karma-runner.github.io) once.